 BI Helper reads slicers from the first page of a Power BI report.
 Slicers in BI Helper follow the syntax: Slicer Title<>Table Name/Column Name.

 BI Helper identifies slicers using the Title field in Visualizations > General in Power BI.
-It does not read the slicer Header in Power BI.
+It does not read the slicer Header.

 Important: Slicer title, table name, column name and slicer values are all case-sensitive and have to be entered exactly as they are in the Power BI report.